Clarrymych/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display contents in a long format
+display contents in a long format